Muramatsu2602/semcomp/Day2/automating-on-daily-tasks/README.md

 # YouTube Playlist Downloader BOT
-Using python, we can create a bot that accesses a video playlist on youtube and downloads it locally
+Using python, we can create a bot that accesses a video playlist on youtube and downloads it locally.
+It's a basic web-scrapping example using Selenium and Python3.

 ## Bash commands to build this app
 ```python3 -m pip install selenium